oletizi/avi-docs/src/site/docs/16.3/avi-gslb-site-configuration-and-operations/index.md

-# CLI-Based Configuration
+### CLI-Based Configuration

 ****1. Set up the Controller clusters****

 **Current limitations:**

 - All member Controller clusters have to be set up completely, before starting any GSLB configuration.
-If GSLB configuration is made, and a new Controller is added, configuration is not [yet] synced to the new Controller.
+If GSLB configuration is made, and a new Controller is added, the configuration is not [yet] synced to the new Controller.

 ****2. Designate GSLB leader Controller, and create global configuration****

 Create GSLB global configuration:

 Example: two Controller clusters (10.10.25.10 and 10.160.0.25)

-10.10.25.10 is the designated GSLB Leader.
+10.10.25.10 is the designated GSLB leader.
 So, create the configuration in the GSLB leader.

-Find the cluster-ids of both Controller clusters.
+Find the cluster uuids of both Controller clusters.

 On 10.10.25.10: